tiberlab/tibercad/manual/Sphinx/Complete/modules/EFA.rst

 where :math:`f_i` and :math:`f_j` are the Fermi distributions and :math:`M_{i,j}` is the optical matrix element between the states  :math:`i` and :math:`j`.

+``opticskp`` also calculates the stimulated emission and gain spectra.

 ::

   Module opticskp